The Most Beautiful Villages in Provence, France

 GORDES

-Gordes played the role of a dreamy Provence village in the 2006 movie A Good Year.
+Gordes played the role of a dreamy Provence village in the iconic movie A Good Year.
 And it was a natural fit!
 It has all the old-world charm you’d expect of Provence, with the cobbled lanes and narrow passageways remaining much as they have through the ages.

 The village’s hillside location, coupled with an advantageous viewpoint means it’s very likely the most photographed village in Provence.
 Officially named one of the Most Beautiful Villages of France, it’s an iconic village that shouldn’t be missed on your Provence itinerary.